 For the breeding process, only your two pairs should be in that tank.
 You can make an appropriate temperature of 82.5-86°F and make the water calm (by decreasing the flow rate of water).

 We can observe that both males and females show affection for each other and males started to build their nests so that the female can lay eggs over there.
 Now after mating, the female will be removed and the male starts caring for the eggs.

 Can you place single Dwarf Gouramis in a tank?

-The idea of keeping single Gouramis in the tank is a bad idea.
+The idea of keeping single Gouramis in a tank is a bad idea.
 These fish are timid and loves to live in groups or a community.
-These fish might be causing stress from loneliness.
-The bigger the group the better they can feel.
+These fish might get stresses because of loneliness.
+The bigger the group, the better they can feel.

 The best tank mates for the Dwarf Gouramis

-Gouramis can be aggressive if they mistakenly believe other fish as male Gouramis fish, so to avoid this behavior we should not add similar bright fish having flashy fins.
-The species like Goldfish, Angelfish, betta fish and other fish like guppies and more should not be added.
-This will reduce the chances of fighting.
+Gouramis can be aggressive if they mistakenly believe other fish as male Gouramis fish.
+To avoid this behavior, we should not add similar bright fish that have flashy fins.

 The best tank mates for Gouramis are as follows: